Skip to main content

 FedRAMP Package Request process

 The FedRAMP Package provides security posture details for a cloud service that has been FedRAMP Authorized.
 You may want to request a FedRAMP package if you are using, considering, and/or assessing a cloud service offering.
 Initial access to the package lasts for 60 days.
 Permanent access can be granted if the agency has an ATO letter on file with the FedRAMP Program Management Office (PMO).
-According to the FedRAMP Authorization Act, all systems that directly leverage a FedRAMP-authorized cloud service must include this in an ATO and notify the CMS FedRAMP PMO (fedramp@cms.hhs.gov) of the authorization and changes to the authorization, including renewals and revokation.
+According to the FedRAMP Authorization Act, all systems that directly leverage a FedRAMP-authorized cloud service must include this in an ATO and notify the CMS FedRAMP PMO (fedramp@cms.hhs.gov) of the authorization and changes to the authorization, including renewals and revocation.

 Note: Creating a request for a FedRAMP Package requires a Max.gov account.
 Follow the steps below: